Apparel FAQ Gear Riding

 Joules Welly Print Horse Rain Boot

-• If you do end up needing to ride in these, they’re tall boots with a deep heel, which minimizes the chances of your feet slipping through the stirrups
+- If you do end up needing to ride in these, they’re tall boots with deep heels, which minimizes the chances of your feet slipping through the stirrups

 Joules Ajusta Horse Rain Boot

-• Not only is the hunting horse design subtle and classy, the dark boot will go with virtually any outfit.
+- Not only is the hunting horse design subtle and classy but the dark color means these boots will go with virtually any outfit.

-• The back is gulleted at the top with a buckle to easily adjust the size/tightness around your leg.
+- There’s a gullet at the back and a buckle you can use to adjust the size/tightness around your leg.

 Sloggers Waterproof Horse Rain and Garden Boot

-• If sore feet tend to be an issue, these have a comfort insole you’ll appreciate.
+- If sore feet tend to be an issue, these have a comfortable insole you’ll appreciate.

-• This boot features a whimsical style and colors that will go with any outfit.
+- This boot features a funky style and colors that will go with any outfit.

 NORTY Women’s Hurricane Welly